ietf-wg-masque/wg-materials/charter.md

 MASQUE.
 The group will specify HTTP and/or HTTP/3 extensions to enable this functionality.

 The group will focus on extensions for a limited set of client-initiated services: (1) UDP CONNECT and (2) IP proxying.
+MASQUE is only chartered to work on services that the client requests from the proxy.
-Server-initiated services are out of scope.
+Services that the proxy initiates without any prompt from the client are out of scope.

 Exercising the extension points defined by CONNECT-UDP and CONNECT-IP helps to make it easier to support new use cases or accommodate changes in the environment in which these protocols are deployed.
 The initial set of extensions will be